Látrabjarg in the Westfjords of Iceland - the largest Seabird Cliff in Iceland - Puffins in Abundance

 At Látrabjarg

 Látrabjarg is, in my opinion, the best place in Iceland to get close to and photograph the puffins.
-Another good spot, where you can get very close to the puffins is in Bakkagerði in Borgarfjörður-Eystri in East-Iceland.

-At Látrabjarg the puffins are so tame, as it were, and fearless of us humans.
+At Látrabjarg, the puffins are so tame, as it were, and fearless of us humans.
 They barely budge, even though people get very close.
 They seem to be used to having people around and know that we are not going to harm them.
-But people can go too close to them as you will see a little later on in my travel-blog.

 A grooming puffin

-Sometimes the puffins look like they are posing for the camera, but that is just their manner.
 They do their own business and go on with their life, ignoring us gazing at them, and pointing a camera in their direction.
-Let's not use flash when photographing the puffins as it is not good for their eyes and will disturb them.
+Let's not use flash when photographing the puffins, as it can harm their eyes and disturb them.

-Once when I lay on my back in the grass close to the edge a puffin jumped up on the edge and walked towards me.
+Once, when I lay on my back in the grass close to the edge, a puffin jumped up on the edge and walked towards me.
 He then sat down almost right next to me and just stayed there for the longest time.
 I didn't dare to move and just enjoyed its company :)

 The cute puffins melt my heart

-I have never been as close to puffins as I have been at Látrabjarg, it almost feels as if I can touch them here.
-But they will not allow us to touch them and we should never try it.
+I have never been as close to puffins as I have been at Látrabjarg; it almost feels as if I can touch them here.
+But they will not allow us to touch them, and we should never try it.

-And they bite hard when feeling threatened or trapped as Gordon Ramsey found out the hard way when a puffin bit his nose.
+And they bite hard when feeling threatened or trapped, as Gordon Ramsey found out the hard way when a puffin bit his nose.

-The puffin chicks don't' have the bright orange colour of their parents, they have a grey beak and grey legs.
+The puffin chicks don't have the bright orange colour of their parents; they have a grey beak and grey legs.
 And even the grown-up puffins only sport the bright orange colour during their breeding season and lose it in the wintertime.
-But when this happens they live out at sea, so we never see them looking like that.
+But when this happens, they live out at sea, so we never see them looking like that.

 What is also characteristic about the puffin is that it digs a tunnel or a burrow in which it lays only one egg a year, so usually, eggs are not picked from the puffins.
-I remember reading the news in 2014 about an Icelandic puffin egg being auctioned on E-bay :(

 Látrabjarg is heaven for bird-lovers and photographers, given that you get the right weather conditions.

-I have laid on my stomach and looked down at the birds as to not lose balance, as looking down and taking photos with a zoom can easily make people lose balance.
-In my videos above you can see the view I had.
+I have lain on my stomach and looked down at the birds so as not to lose my balance, as looking down and taking photos with a zoom lens can easily make people lose their balance.

-You can get really amazing photos of the puffins at Látrabjarg, even amateur photographers as myself can get photos that look quite professional :)
+You can get really amazing photos of the puffins at Látrabjarg, even amateur photographers like me can get pictures that look quite professional :)Puffin at Látrabjarg

 Living on the edge

-You might want to stay in the vicinity for the night to be able to visit Látrabjarg late at night and the next morning to get photos in a different light.
-The number of puffins also varies according to the time of day.
+You might want to stay in the vicinity for the night to visit Látrabjarg late at night and then return the next morning to get photos in different light.

-The Atlantic puffins stay in Iceland from mid-May until late in August each year to raise their chicks.
+The Atlantic puffins stay in Iceland from mid-May until late August each year to raise their chicks.
 Then they stay out at sea in the wintertime.

 All in all, there were around 8 million puffins in Iceland during the summertime, but their number is unfortunately decreasing.